Skip to content

 1. LearnClash: Best Game Like Blooket for Knowledge That Sticks

 LearnClash is the best game like Blooket for people who want competition to build memory, not just classroom noise.
-Each duel runs 18 questions across 6 rounds, a 48-hour async turn window, ELO tiers from Iron to Phoenix, and spaced repetition in every mode.
+Each duel runs 18 questions across 6 rounds, a 72-hour async turn window, ELO tiers from Iron to Phoenix, and spaced repetition in every mode.
 The score is the answer, not the chest.

 Core split: Blooket is a classroom arcade.
 LearnClash is a ranked ladder.

 That difference sounds small until you look at the loop.
 A standard LearnClash duel creates 18 active-recall attempts across six rounds.
 One turn is six questions and takes about 3 minutes.
-Because duels are asynchronous, the second player can answer later within the 48-hour window.
+Because duels are asynchronous, the second player can answer later within the 72-hour window.
 No projector.
 No bell schedule.
 No “everyone join the code now” panic.

-In a May 2026 product-system calculation, three rematches create 54 retrieval attempts without asking either player to build a question set, while missed questions enter the 3-stage Mems cycle that promotes them through Learning, then Known after 7 days, then Mastered after 90 days, and a wrong answer drops one stage instead of wiping everything out.
+In a May 2026 product-system calculation, three rematches create 54 retrieval attempts without asking either player to build a question set, while missed questions enter the 3-stage SRS cycle that promotes them through Learning, then Known after 7 days, then Mastered after 90 days, and a wrong answer drops one stage instead of wiping everything out.
 We published the full retention numbers in our LearnClash statistics page.

 That is the moat: the duel creates the next study session instead of ending the work.